Kingman Farm, Madbury

 There is a new trail map available.
 Copies of it can be found at the Madbury Town Hall and the Town Library or printed from this webpage..

 From the intersection of route 4 and route 108 head south into Durham.
 When you get to the center turn right on Madbury Road.
 Go about a mile and a half and turn left when you get to Route 155 and then take your first right on Town Hall Road.
 Just after the Library you'll see the Town Hall and there's a trailhead behind it.
 The old parking lot on Route 155 has been closed because of high speed traffic on 155.

 Map showing the Trailhead Parking Area.

 The area immediately surrounding the farm buildings is closed to bikes.
 You may encounter kids and unleashed dogs.
 And they are very curious.
+Please be polite as we want mountain bikers to be a positive and appreciated group.
 Also, yield to equestrians when you see them.